 No one does this intentionally but all too often we set negative goals that affect our belief in our abilities to achieve them.

-For example, to improve work life balance, refrain from setting “stop staying behind at work” to “leave work by XXX and spend more time with YYY)
+For example, to improve work life balance, refrain from setting “stop staying behind at work” as the goal but rework to “leave work by XXX and spend more time with YYY)

 Negative goals suggest we have to give something up.
 Look to reframe them with a ‘Positive’ outcome which becomes a more desirable objective.